 If you have a valid state-issued handicap parking permit, you will still need to obtain a parking pass in order to park on campus.
 A limited number of spaces are available near your residence hall.
 Please indicate your special needs on the registration form when signing up.

 Holmes Hall has a limited number of rooms for guests with special accessibility needs and is barrier free for wheelchair users.
 Please be sure to indicate any special requests on your registration.
 Several minivans will be used to assist with getting participants with accessibility issues to and from their classes.
 Please be sure to note your mobility issues when asked about any special needs during registration.
+Any special accommodation requests must be made in writing by April 17, 2020.

 Registering early is key; please be aware of registration dates and times.
 Some of the classes are limited in size due to availability of equipment or venue size.
 Availability is on a first-come, first-served basis.
 No guarantees can be made for any class.